Marine Conservation Project

 - Bird and/or monkey sanctuary

-The volunteer house is close to the city centre and a 5 min walk from a mall.
+The volunteer house is within a 5 min walk from the beach and close to a supermarket and nice restaurants.

 There are four bedrooms for the volunteers and two bathrooms.
 Rooms can accomodate 1 to 4 volunteers depending on the number.
 Dinners are cooked from Monday to Friday and volunteers have plenty of food to cook for the other meals.